Absheron Peninsula: Geography

 The Absheron peninsula is located in eastern Azerbaijan, along the western coast of the Caspian Sea with layers of deposits from the Cretaceous, Palaeogene, Neogene, Pliocene and Quaternary periods.
 The lithological composition up to the Neogene layers is made up of clays, sandy clays, sands and limestones.
 Middle Pliocene sediments are sandy clays.
 These are thick in areas with highly mineralized groundwaters.
-Fresh groundwater is unable to permeate the thick clays to reach underlying sequences, by the overlying layers of sediment deposits have a lower salinity.
-In the western areas of the peninsula there are outcrops of low permeability clays from the Cretaceous, Palaogene, Neogene, and Lower Pliocene.
+Fresh groundwater is unable to permeate the thick clays to reach underlying sequences, as the overlying layers of sediment deposits have a lower salinity.
+In the western areas of the peninsula, there are outcrops of low permeability clays from the Cretaceous, Paleogene, Neogene, and Lower Pliocene.
 These clays are deeper in the eastern areas and covered by Quaternary sediments.
 Although the peninsula is tectonically a southeast continuation of the Greater Caucasus, its Quaternary deposits are isolated.

 Climate

 The Absheron Peninsula has a temperate semi-arid climate (Köppen climate classification: BSk) with warm and dry summers, cool and occasionally wet winters, and strong winds all year long.
 The peninsula is the most arid part of Azerbaijan (precipitation here is around or less than 200 mm a year).
 The majority of the light annual precipitation occurs in seasons other than summer, but none of these seasons are particularly wet.
 The natural vegetation of the Absheron Peninsula is dry steppe and semi-desert.
 Due to the semi-arid climate, local agriculture requires irrigation.